AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Use Alibaba Cloud Linux 2 images in an on-premises environment.md

 Alibaba Cloud Linux 2 images are available in various formats and have cloud-init built in.
 These images can be used on premises.
 This topic describes how to use Alibaba Cloud Linux 2 images in an on-premises environment.

 Alibaba Cloud Linux 2 images can run only on kernel-based virtual machines \(KVMs\).
-Alibaba Cloud Linux 2 images cannot start KVMs directly.
+Alibaba Cloud Linux 2 images cannot directly start KVMs.
 You must configure a boot image.
 In this topic, the on-premises operating system is CentOS.
 Alibaba Cloud Linux 2 is used to create a KVM, and cloud-init is used to initialize the system settings of the KVM.
 For more information about cloud-init, visit [Alibaba Cloud \(AliYun\)](https://cloudinit.readthedocs.io/en/latest/topics/datasources/aliyun.html?spm=a2c4g.11186623.2.24.1bec3fcaonbql3) on the official cloud-init website.
-The NoCloud data source is then used to create on-premises configuration files.
+The NoCloud data source is used to create on-premises configuration files.
 After the configuration files are attached to the KVM as a virtual disk, the KVM can be started.

 This topic is intended for users who are familiar with KVMs.